appbaseio/reactivesearch/content/docs/reactivesearch/v3/advanced/analytics.md

 />
 ```

 When rendering your component using `render` you have to call the `triggerAnalytics` function by using the `_click_id` property of the result items as an argument.
+This method also supports the document id(optional) as the second param.
+If document id is not set then ReactiveSearch will calculate it based on the click position.
 Example:

 ```jsx